Chapter 11 Competing Macro Theories and Issues

 resources are fully employed.
 Great Recession data proves Keynes correct see

 wage growth and unemployment, wages did not adjust.
-7/16/13, Global Economic Intersection
+7/16/13, Global Economic Intersection and

 4. Use deficit spending to stop recessions with a surplus to slow inflation.